isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 ---
 ![Alt text for image on Isomer site](/images/Job%20Shadowing%20Banner.jpg)
 # Do you have what it takes to organise a tech festival?
 Interested in all things innovation, tech and startup, or even launching one in the future?
-This is the place you ought to be - Singapore Week of Innovation and Technology (SWITCH), Asia’s leading tech and innovation festival, happening from 8 to 12 November - where the top entrepreneurs, industry leaders and creators congregate.
+This is the place you ought to be - Singapore Week of Innovation and Technology (SWITCH), Asia’s leading tech and innovation festival, happening from 8 to 12 November - where the top entrepreneurs, industry leaders and creators congregate

 Here’s your chance to land a spot in an exclusive job shadowing internship (10-hour a week) at SWITCH 2021, where you will be attached to a SWITCH manager for 3 months and get dedicated guidance and real experience.